 • In order to mitigate the normally higher levels of risk associated with bond and stock investing.

 • As investments with a limited time horizon for assets that may become necessary in the near future (such as an emergency fund).

 • To serve as a repository for assets while one waits for further investment chances to present themselves (such as in the core position for your brokerage account).

 A money market fund is a specific kind of fixed-income mutual fund that has very stringent maturity, credit quality, diversification, and liquidity requirements in order to help it achieve its goals of principal preservation and daily access for investors.

 Customers should make sure that the characteristics of the money market fund they choose are in line with their investment goals and strategy before making a purchase.

 • The goal of the majority of money market funds is normally to offer current income while maintaining the fund’s principal.

 • Accounts other than retirement accounts that are not currently exempt from paying taxes can be good candidates for municipal money market funds.

 Advantages of money market funds

-• Mutual funds that engage in money markets are widely regarded as being among the least volatile types of investments available within the mutual fund industry.
+Within the mutual fund industry, investors widely regard mutual funds that engage in money markets as among the least volatile types of investments available.

 • Because of the limitations imposed by the federal government, the funds must only engage in low-risk, short-term assets.
 As a result, they are more resilient to shifts in the market than many other kinds of investments.

 • Because the duration of money market mutual funds is typically much shorter than that of longer-maturing bond fund investments, they are typically subject to less risk associated with fluctuating interest rates.
-The duration of money market mutual funds can be as short as a few months and as long as a few years.
+The duration of money market mutual funds can be as short as a few months.
+It can also be as long as a few years.

-• Money market mutual funds often hold a wide variety of securities, and their exposure to any one issuer other than that of the United States Treasury is typically quite minimal.
+• Money market mutual funds often hold a wide variety of securities.
+Also, their exposure to any one issuer other than that of the United States Treasury is typically quite minimal.

 • Potential tax advantages